About me’s. These are always kind of so cheesy and I’m sure mine will be no different but here it goes.

 I could tell you a lot of opinions about weddings and how special ceremonies are.
 I love the adrenaline of the day, the amazing outpour of emotions and how it’s an event in which people can freely express how much they appreciate people.
 It’s not too often in life that we get these moments of gratitude and love and I like documenting them.

-I don’t just photograph weddings, I photograph a ton of other things, but no two weddings are the same and I thrive off of that.
+I don’t just photograph weddings, I photograph a ton of other things, but no two weddings are the same and every couple brings a whole new story and I thrive off of that.

 I now photograph weddings with my husband, Maverick.
 Which is pretty amazing to be able to work together and is such a good balance.
 While I’m hanging out with the ladies, Maverick chills with the guys.
 He is extremely supportive and has such a great eye for tiny, sweet gestures.